 While bullied targets must be careful, given the bully's vicious mindset, they must also find ways to stand up to their tormentor.
 Not only will that help reduce the damages that the bullying is likely to inflict on the target's emotional well-being, but it is also necessary to contain the bully's conduct.

 Learning from Miyagi's teachings to Daniel, there are three moves of mental strength bullied targets need to master to overcome the bully's outer power.

-Remember when Miyagi asks Daniel to complete several 'grunt work tasks when they meet each other?
-The unforgettable car washing scene, where Miyagi gives him specific instructions: “Wax on, right side; wax off, left side.”
+Remember when Miyagi asks Daniel to complete several grunt-work tasks when they meet each other?
+The unforgettable car-washing scene, where Miyagi gives him specific instructions: “Wax on, right side; wax off, left side.”
 It's indelible.
 And that is the first practice the bullied target needs to engage in.
-S/he must remember what his/her fundamental strengths are.
+They must remember what their fundamental strengths are.

 It is not the job of the bullied to fix the bully.
 If the culture in which the bullied person operates condones bullying, the bullied target must have an exit plan and eventually move on.
 The crane kick is not only about leaving a toxic environment behind yourself, physically and mentally, but also about never forgetting the lessons you've so painfully learned:

-- the importance of internal strength;
+- The importance of internal strength

-- what genuine respect entails; and
+- What genuine respect entails

-- how hard the work of respecting others truly is.
+- How hard the work of respecting others truly is

 If you work in a toxic culture, speak up and acknowledge what bullying entails and why your organization or team needs to connect with positive human qualities like compassion and empathy.
 Create self-awareness, and do not shortchange the benefits the right type of training and education can bring about.